-- Employed in "The Swamp", the fourth episode of the second season of Asian-influenced Avatar The Last Airbender.
+- Employed in "The Swamp", the fourth episode of the second season of Asian-influenced Avatar: The Last Airbender.
 The protagonists come across a vast, mysterious wetland known as "The Foggy Swamp", which is actually made of one ancient banyan-grove tree.
 The wetland is a unified, living organism.
-Its tribal inhabitants base their philosophies on this phenomenon, in believing that everything in the world, living or once living, is connected, and they "all have the same roots and are all branches of the same tree."
+Its tribal inhabitants base their philosophies on this phenomenon, in believing that everything in the world, living or once living, is connected (And indeed, the Gaang does see visions of people they know and will meet: Sokka sees Yue, Katara sees Kya, and Aang sees Toph), and they "all have the same roots and are all branches of the same tree."

 - The Boondocks has Huey and Jazmine meet under the World Tree occasionally.

 - The Danny Phantom episode "Urban Jungle" features the plant ghost Undergrowth, who spreads vines and roots throughout Amity Park, overtaking the town and culminating in a giant tree in the center of town.